f4exb/sdrangel/plugins/samplesink/plutosdroutput/readme.md

 <h4>1.1: Frequency</h4>

-This is the center frequency of reception in kHz.
+This is the center frequency of transmission in kHz.
 The limits are set as those of the AD9364: from 70 to 6000 MHz.
 PlutoSDR can be fooled to think it has a AD9364 chip with a very simple software hack described [here](https://wiki.analog.com/university/tools/pluto/users/customizing).

 AD9363 extended frequency range is not guaranteed but would work normally particularly in the lower range.